 4. Finalize The Shower Guest List

-- Have the bride or couple give you a list of people she’d like to invite, including their names, emails, phone numbers, and mailing addresses.
+- Have the bride or couple give you a list of friends and family she’d like to invite, including their names, emails, phone numbers, and mailing addresses.

 5. Order Paper Invitations (or Create Digital Invitations).

-- To be safe, order custom invitations at least six weeks before the shower date so you’ll have plenty of time to receive them and send them to guests.
+- To be safe, order custom bridal shower invites at least six weeks before the shower date so you’ll have plenty of time to receive them and send them to guests.

 6. Create The Menu and Order Catering, If Necessary